drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 Unfortunately, yes.
 Let’s take another look at trying to come up with a “clever” solution, and we’ll see it doesn’t work.

-We’ll keep the scenario of going from 1 → 2 axes, the first being “light/dark” and the second being high contrast mode.
+We’ll keep the scenario of going from 1 → 2 axes, the first being Dark mode and the second being High Contrast mode.

 ### Failed attempt 1: the cascade, but worse